-Best PopSockets in 2019
+Keep a hand on your phone with these PopSockets and phone grips

 Best Ring Grip: Spigen Style Ring 360

 While PopSockets are more prevalent, popular, and diversely designed, I have to confess that the Spigen Style Ring 360 (formerly known as the Style Ring POP) will always have a special place in my heart and on my phone cases.
-The 360 is more functional than PopSockets, which makes it a better grip for a lot of users that can see beyond PopSockets' cutesy designs.
+The Style Ring 360 is more functional than PopSockets, which makes it a better grip for a lot of users that can see beyond PopSockets' cutesy designs.

 Ring grips are awesome because you only need one finger to use them, as opposed to needing at least two with the PopSockets.
-The 360 also allows you to flip it over and hang your phone off the back of your hand when you need both hands to carry something like a food tray or grocery bags.
-Call it an oversized bling ring, but I drop phones way less when I use a 360 than when I use a PopSocket I have to "Live long and prosper" pinch at day.
+The Style Ring 360 also allows you to flip it over and hang your phone off the back of your hand when you need both hands to carry something like a food tray or grocery bags.
+Call it an oversized bling ring, but I drop phones way less when I use a Style Ring than when I use a PopSocket I have to "Live long and prosper" pinch all day.

-The 360 can allow your phone to sit flat on a tabletop, and a magnetic plate is hidden in that flat back so that you can use it with magnetic car mounts, too.
-Of course, that plat inhibits wireless charging, but metal grips almost always interfere with that anyway.
+The Style Ring 360 can allow your phone to sit flat on a tabletop, and a magnetic plate is hidden in that flat back so that you can use it with magnetic car mounts, too.
+Of course, that plate inhibits wireless charging, but metal grips almost always interfere with that anyway.
 Thanks to the 360-degree rotation of the base and the 180-degree hinge on the ring itself, you can use it as a kickstand in landscape or portrait mode on most phones so long as you don't stick it to your case too close to the bottom.

-While plastic grips like PopSockets can potentially last a lot longer than metal grips like the Style Ring 360, whose bearings and hinge will inevitably wear out over the course of several months.
-I have had some 360s last over a year, and others had the bearing wearing out within six months.
+Plastic grips like PopSockets can potentially last a lot longer than metal grips like the Style Ring 360, whose bearings and hinge will inevitably wear out over the course of several months.
+I have had some Style Ring 360s last over a year, and others had the bearing wearing out within six months.
 It depends on how heavily you use it and how heavy your phone is.

 Pros: